AzuraCast/AzuraCast/web/static/bower_components/vue/.github/CONTRIBUTING.md

 ## Project Structure

 - **`build`**: contains build-related configuration files.
 In most cases you don't need to touch them.
+However, it would be helpful to familiarize yourself with the following files:

+  - `build/alias.js`: module import aliases used across all source code and tests.

+  - `build/config.js`: contains the build configurations for all files found in `dist/`.
+Check this file if you want to find out the entry source file for a dist file.

 - **`dist`**: contains built files for distribution.
 Note this directory is only updated when a release happens; they do not reflect the latest changes in development branches.

+  See [dist/README.md](https://github.com/vuejs/vue/blob/dev/dist/README.md) for more details on dist files.

 - **`flow`**: contains type declarations for [Flow](https://flowtype.org/).
 These declarations are loaded **globally** and you will see them used in type annotations in normal source code.